devgateway/www.developmentgateway.org/_posts/2010-10-26-government-of-kosovo-and-european-commission-launch-aid-management-platform.md

 old_path: news/government-kosovo-and-european-commission-launch-aid-management-platform-support-transparency-a
 title: Government of Kosovo and European Commission Launch Aid Management Platform to Support Transparency and Donor Coordination
-lede: PRISTINA, Oct.
+excerpt: PRISTINA, Oct.
 21, 2010 – At an international donors’ conference in 2008, more than 50 countries and international organizations pledged support to Kosovo’s socio-economic development.
 On Oct.
 11, 2010, the Government of Kosovo and the European Commission Liaison Office to Kosovo (ECLO) launched the Aid Management Platform (AMP) at a